ark948/bookstore-project/README.md

 ## Description:
-Simple online bookstore project used to demonstrate common aspects and features of an e-commerce project.
+Simple bookstore project to demonstrate common aspects and features of an e-commerce project.
 Focusing mainly on the backend.